Kuki Wakame : A Classic Japanese Wakame Seaweed Snack

 Kuki Wakame (茎わかめ)

-Kuki Wakame (茎わかめ) (Amazon.com) is made using the core part of wakame leaves.
-Actually, the Japanese word “Kuki (茎)” means “stem” and the seaweed snack features having a nice crunchy texture that everyone loves.
+“Kuki Wakame (茎わかめ)” (Amazon.com) is a Japanese snack food made using the core part of Wakame leaves.
+Actually, the word “Kuki (茎)” means “Stem” in Japanese, and as you can guess from that, the Wakame seaweed snack features a pleasant crunchy texture that everyone comes to like.

 |Natori Kuki Wakame|